Want to know the secret to beating anxiety?

-If you’ve ever struggled to get control of your anxiety, you know it can feel like a massively huge, impossible mountain to climb.
-Because to really heal anxiety, you have to identify and address not only its root cause, but any other factors that contribute to your cycles of worry and panic.
+But the “secret” to beating anxiety is really more of a combination of secrets.
+To really heal anxiety, you have to identify and address not only its root cause, but any other factors that contribute to your cycles of worry and panic.
 Things like childhood trauma.
 Bad relationships.
 A stressful job.
 All those messy, painful realities of life we’d like to avoid.

 But before you can do ANY of those helpful but uuuuber scary things, you have to take one essential first step: Learn to accept and love yourself as-is, anxiety and all.

 And the way to create acceptance and love is through self-compassion…which, in my mind, is the true secret to overcoming anxiety, no matter what’s causing it.

 Self-compassion and healing anxiety